 By 65 AD, production on the Italian peninsula was no longer enough to meet Roman demand.
 Importation started from Spain — a situation which continues today.

-While olive oil is highly valued now, it had an importance far beyond today’s as it was pretty much the only oil — and was used for non-food purposes as well, such as lighting.
+While olive oil is highly valued now, in antiquity it had an importance far beyond that of today as it was pretty much the only oil — and was used for non-food purposes as well, such as lighting.
 Rome spread the market demand throughout the known world.
-The demand eased when Rome collapsed, and northern areas went back to using animal fat and other oils.
+The demand eased when Rome collapsed, and northern areas went back to using animal fat and other lesser oils.